bengtmartensson/IrpTransmogrifier/README.md

 To create: see (or execute) the shell script `tools/generate-lirc.sh`.
 In short, this generates the xml export, and then invokes xslt transformations on that xml file.
 * Java.
 Essentially for testing.
 This is essentially working both for rendering and decoding, including a generated test rig (see the [test project](https://github.com/bengtmartensson/JavaIrpProtocolTest)).
-Targets: `javadecoder javadecoderngtest javarenderer javarendererngtest`.
+Targets: `java-decoder java-decoder-test java-renderer java-renderer-test`.
 * C++ ([Infrared4Arduino](https://github.com/bengtmartensson/Infrared4Arduino)).
 * [IRremote](https://github.com/z3t0/Arduino-IRremote)
 * Linux kernel modules in [linux/drivers/media/rc](https://github.com/torvalds/linux/tree/master/drivers/media/rc) (decoding only).